-Am I a horrible person because the word “casserole” sends me screaming to the hills?
-Just the sight of the tater-tot-topped, canned-chicken, Velveeta-cheese-oozing, can-of-soup-required concoctions that pass as casseroles all make me start to contemplate a Double Whopper with Cheese as a healthier option.
+Am I a horrible person because the sight of the tater-tot-topped, canned-chicken, Velveeta-cheese-oozing, can-of-soup-required concoctions that pass as casseroles all make me start to contemplate a Double Whopper with Cheese as a healthier option.

 Sadly, “salad” also seems to take on a whole new meaning at times.
-I’ve seen bloated macaroni salad literally swimming in Miracle Whip and I’m still unclear on how anything that contains marshmallows and jello constitutes a salad and not a dessert.
+I’ve seen bloated macaroni salad literally swimming in Miracle Whip and added sugar and I’m still unclear on how anything that contains marshmallows and jello constitutes a salad and not a dessert.

 So having said my little food-snob rant, I’ll be the first to admit that this recipe is not very fancy, nor very original.
 What I will say is this: it’s made with fresh veggies, no mayonnaise, (just like with my mayo-free coleslaw), and is a much slower way to clog your arteries and expand your waistline.
 Oh, and it’s pretty delicious if you like pasta and fresh veggies.